Sage Kimzey: 2019 season

 At the NFR, he won Rounds 7 and 8.
 He placed in eight rounds.
 He won his sixth consecutive bull riding world championship, and his third average title.
 He won a record NFR earnings of $235,359 (includes ground money).
 He finished at the top of the world standings with another record, $480,797 (including ground money).

 This NFR saw individuals making strides in almost every event.
 The least amount required to qualify for the NFR was $100,000 in winnings.
 As usual though, the top 15 got through the door.
 Round 1 belonged to Stetson Wright and Boudreaux Campbell.
 Round 2 found Kimzey a second place check while Campbell again finished in the top three.
 Round 4 showed up Wright and Campbell earning big checks again.
-Round 5 Kimzey was back earning more money.
+In Round 5, Kimzey was back earning more money.
 In Round 6, Campbell was still around and Kimzey collected another paycheck.
 In Round 7, it was quite a match.
 Kimzey got a 90-point ride.
 He essentially won the world championship after that by collecting another big check.
 Campbell was still climbing up the standings.
-In round 8, he put another stamp on the championship.
-Campbell was still determined and Wright was holding second in the all-around race and adding more money to his bull riding total.
+In Round 8, he put another stamp on the championship.
+Campbell remained determined and Wright was holding second in the all-around race and adding more money to his bull riding total.
 In Round 9, any shot for No. 1 was definitely gone, but the rest were still available.
 Others were doing their best to get a spot.
 During Round 10, the world championship was decided.
-Jordan Hansen decided to end the finals by winning round seven.
-Kimzey finished off his Round Ten with a second-place finish.
+Jordan Hansen decided to end the finals by winning Round 7.
+Kimzey finished off his Round 10 with a second-place finish.
 Kimzey was now only two world championships away from tying Don Gay.
-Wright's determination brought him the All-Around world title.
+Wright's determination brought him the all-around world title.

 Winning this world title NFR tied Kimzey with Jim Shoulders' record.
 They have both won six consecutive bull riding world championships.
-Shoulders won 7 titles, but only won 6 in a row from 1954 to 1959.
+Shoulders won seven titles, but only won six in a row from 1954 to 1959.
 Kimzey needed to win one more title to tie Shoulders for number of titles won.